Samellenrider/CV/README.md

 - I developed my teamworking skills  in a technical environment by working on several group projects during [Makers Academy](http://www.makersacademy.com/), such as [MakersBnb](https://github.com/Samellenrider/Makersbnb2) (Team of 4),  [Acebook](https://github.com/Samellenrider/acebook-bluejuly2017) (Team of 17) and [Pokemon gyroscope game](https://github.com/Samellenrider/pokeball) (Team of 4).

-- I learned to stay calm and deliver perfect work under pressure by being a team member of the [Solscape](http://www.solscape.co.nz) kitchen for four months.
+- I learned to stay calm and deliver perfect work under pressure by being a team member of the [Solscape](http://www.solscape.co.nz) kitchen for four months and serving up to 100 people per hour.

 ####  Leadership